kbroman/kbroman.github.io/pages/software.md

 #### <a name="ricalc"></a>[R/ricalc](https://github.com/kbroman/ricalc)

-Software for calculation of two- and three-locus probabilities in multiple-strain recombinant inbred lines, and the simulation of such lines.
+An [R](https://www.r-project.org) package for calculation of two- and three-locus probabilities in multiple-strain recombinant inbred lines, and the simulation of such lines.
 See the related paper: Broman KW (2005) The genomes of recombinant inbred lines.
 [Genetics](http://www.genetics.org/) 169:1133-1146